joseph-abell/josephabell/content/blog/observer-pattern/index.md

 to be an observer while initialising.
 From there, it should have an update method, which will be called when the counter changes.
 It should also store a UUID, which it should pass back to the counter when it wants to unregister as an observer.

+## When to use

+The Observer pattern Is useful for situations where you have a one to many relationship, where many observers are waiting for updates from a piece of state.
+By letting the source of the state alert the many observers when the state has changed, we can avoid polling for content changes, which is overkill at even a one to one relationship, and gets worse when the observer count increases.